Delgan/loguru/docs/resources/recipes.rst

     logger.info(message, value=SomeValue(10))

 Another danger due to external input is the possibility of a log injection attack.
+This can happen with the option `raw=True`.
 Consider that you may need to escape user values before logging them: `Is your Python code vulnerable to log injection? <https://dev.arie.bovenberg.net/blog/is-your-python-code-vulnerable-to-log-injection/>`_

 .. code::